GLI Professional Development & Training Grants

 - Funds may only be used as proposed in your application.

-- Proposed professional development & training activities must be complete within the funding period outlined above and expense reports must be submitted within 30 days of travel.
+- Proposed professional development & training activities must be complete within the funding period outlined above.

 - We ask that students be responsible stewards of GLI resources.
 Students who apply for the grant must be prepared to use the funds as proposed.
 If the awardee cannot move forward with the proposed travel, they must notify the GLI immediately.
 Recipients who fail to use their funding, barring extenuating circumstances, will be ineligible for future GLI travel awards.